 The focus increment setting is definitely the vaguest on this list.
 This setting deals with the granularity of the focus distance adjustment between each shot, with 1 requesting fine increments and 10 requesting wide increments.
 Specific distance changes are not able to be input and with the depth of field increasing with distance, a non-specific increment value makes sense.
 Focus brackets always start with the initial focus distance and proceed toward infinity (the ending distance cannot be directly specified).
 "The wider the pre-set lens aperture, and the closer the lens is to the subject for the first shot, the finer the focus increments should normally be, and the more Focus Bracketed shots should be dialed-in."
 If unsure, select "1".
 Too many shots is better than not enough.

 Exposure smoothing is disabled by default, but when enabled, the camera keeps image brightness consistent through the image set.
 This feature is primarily useful for compensating for light transmission losses when lenses, especially macro models, are focused at very close distances.

 Optional is for the camera to create a new folder on the memory card before the bracketed sequence starts, making it easy to separate a potentially large number of images.
 Tapping the "Folder +" icon creates a new folder and subsequent images are saved there.

-Initially, Canon engineers specified that only the lenses listed below are officially compatible with the focus bracketing feature.
+Initially, Canon engineers specified that only the lenses listed below were officially compatible with the focus bracketing feature.
 However, reports exist of additional lenses appearing to be supported by this feature, and new lenses are regularly introduced.
 While it seems safe to say that all RF lenses will be supported, that expectation was not initially confirmed by Canon.
 We also do not know why official compatibility is limited to this a list of lenses, though the lenses on this list seem like logical choices for use with this feature.